CodeScop/Oge-Mai-Field-Guide/gansuresources.md

-LAST UPDATED 30 MAY 2020
+LAST UPDATED 19 JUN 2020

 Here we have everything from Three Points Crossing and Gansu Watering Hole, barring any Hunt info that doesn't apply to Hunter Tokens.
-Use wisely. :) Anything that says FOREST can be looked up in more detail under Forest Resources.
+Use wisely. :) Anything that says FOREST or FOREST EXPEDITION can be looked up in more detail under Forest Resources.

 ###Core Crystals